 This box is for recording those areas where a child need significant improvement.
 This is to remind you what subjects to allow extra time for in the year or what skills to work on.
 While the main focus of this sheet is academics, we are educating persons here, not merely students.
 So list areas of character or even practical life skills that could use improvement as well.

-While the Plan Your Year pack includes the forms I have used to plan my year for the past three years, when I started working on the Homeschool Expansion Pack I asked friends what forms they would find helpful in a homeschool planner.
+While the Plan Your Year pack includes the forms I have used to plan my year for the past eleven years, when I started working on the Plan Your Year Planning Forms I asked friends what forms they would find helpful in a homeschool planner.
 One friend requested a form called the Family Skills Tracker that allows you to track areas of character or life skills you want to focus on with your kids.
 It is a great reminder to work on those areas.

 And while the human tendency would be to fill this box with every little fault or weakness we would like to correct, limiting ourselves to about three to five areas on which to focus will make for a far more productive year.